|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 n) The various sources of intermittent renewable energy are statisticaly random;

 o) Hydro-electric dams in Ontario can store energy which can be used to smooth out the statistical randomness of renewable generation.

-The above 15 seemingly logical statements are all wrong because the Ontario electricity system is 90% non-fossil.
-The electricity costs are NOT proportional to the amount of electricity consumed.
+The above 15 seemingly logical statements are all wrong because the Ontario electricity system is over 90% non-fossil.
+The electricity costs are NOT proportional to the number of electrical kWh consumed.